 This flight into Egypt is another example of the blessings that come from following God.
-Things may look really bleak on earth, but when we follow our Savior in faith, we will be blessed ultimately with eternal life, and often with earthly blessings before we get to heaven.
+Things may look really bleak even in our lives, but when we follow our Savior in faith, we will be blessed ultimately with eternal life.

-This seemingly insignificant hurried trip to Egypt of two people with a young child was an essential step in your salvation.
+This seemingly insignificant hurried trip to Egypt was an essential step in your salvation.
 If Jesus' life had been cut short, you would have no hope of anything better than this life on earth.
-If Herod had been allowed to murder him, God's plan of salvation for you would have ended.
-But your gracious God, the one who speaks to you in the Bible, found it necessary for your savior and Mary and Joseph to flee for their lives, even in the middle of the night so that you may have the hope of eternal life.
+If Herod had been allowed to murder Jesus, God's plan of salvation for you would have ended.
+Jesus was eventually killed, executed, murdered, for your salvation.
+But this happened when God determined it should happen, not when evil king Herod wanted to do it.
+Your gracious God, the one who speaks to you in the Bible, found it necessary for your Savior and Mary and Joseph to flee for their lives, even in the middle of the night so that you may have the hope of eternal life.
 For this we can be eternally thankful.
 Amen.